 Black houses aren’t just an American thing.
 In fact, we’re taking our cue from other cultures.
-Japanese shou-sugi-ban is a method of preserving wood with fire, which turns it black.
-And the Nordic honka markki style combines black and natural wood.
-In this striking home, the rich black color is set off by the rich wood tones of the architectural front porch.
+Japanese Shou-sugi-ban is a method of preserving wood with fire, which turns it black.
+And the Nordic Honka markki style combines black and natural wood.

-The color transforms humble homes, making somewhat frumpy homes feel modern — even fresh.
+The black paint transforms humble homes, making somewhat frumpy homes feel modern — even fresh.
 It also makes them recede into their surroundings, so landscaping pops.

 In Nova Scotia, where this house is located, salt air and cold winters make shingles a natural choice for siding because of their ability to withstand the elements.
 The home’s black color stands out, even in an area known for its colorful farmhouses.